 President Biden and congressional Democrats imposed a long list of tax increases as part of their “Inflation Reduction Act” passed in 2022.

 On Jan.
-1, 2023 the following Democrat tax hikes will take effect:
+1, 2023, the following Biden tax hikes will take effect:

 $6.5 Billion Natural Gas Tax Which Will Increase Household Energy Bills